ScobioalaMaria/H-Elite/README.md

 ### Prerequisites

 List of things you need to use the software and how to install them.
+We used a module called prettytable please install it before trying to run our program.

   ```sh
   python3 -m pip install prettytable
   ```